Protecting two of our state’s greatest economic engines: Farmers and Agribusinesses

 At the NC Chamber, we know how important our farms and agribusinesses are to the overall success of our state.
 If we hope to continue that success, we have to support these vital sectors.
 That’s why we have made it a top priority to help develop and advocate for policies that allow our state’s farmers and agribusinesses to not only survive, but to thrive in the years and decades ahead.

-In 2020 alone, the NC Chamber pushed for passage of Senate Bill 704 and House Bill 118, protecting agribusinesses from unwarranted lawsuits stemming from the spread of COVID-19, while also successfully opposing House Bill 1102, which would have lowered regulatory uncertainty to manufacturers and dealers of ag equipment.
+In 2020, the NC Chamber pushed for passage of Senate Bill 704 and House Bill 118, protecting agribusinesses and others from unwarranted lawsuits stemming from the spread of COVID-19, while also successfully opposing House Bill 1102, which would have lowered regulatory uncertainty for manufacturers and dealers of ag equipment.
+In 2021, we are focused on guarding against overly burdensome regulations on food supply chains and supporting policies that create a more predictable, more attractive operating environment for food manufacturers and other agribusinesses.

 We welcome members of our agriculture and agribusiness communities to join Ag Allies, a coalition of businesses that work tirelessly to champion the needs our state’s top industry.
 Participants receive exclusive updates on pressing agribusiness issues and developments; invitations to calls, webinars, and meetings with state and federal policymakers; and the opportunity to shape the regulatory landscape through collaboration with our Government Affairs team.